Vulnerability assessment in Azure Security Center

 Here are some important notes regarding the vulnerability assessment capability:

-- Currently, a vulnerability assessment is available from Qualys.
-More partners will be added in the future.
+- Currently, vulnerability assessment is available from Qualys and Rapid7.
+Note: Rapid7 is in preview.

 - You can install the vulnerability assessment solution on multiple VMs.
 The VMs must belong to the same subscription.

 This article introduces the vulnerability assessment service by using an example deployment.
 This article is not a step-by-step guide for implementing vulnerability assessment.

 Implement a vulnerability assessment recommendation